This is the first part of the PHP Form validation tutorial. The second part is about validating email addresses with PHP.

 For one of my last projects, I decided to use the following validation.
 I checked with JavaScript if anything was inserted in a field and then used server-side validation to figure out if the content was ok.

-Let’s start with my favourite server-side validation.
+Let’s start with my favorite server-side validation.
 I am verifying a field for numbers only (e.g. a zip code), numbers and spaces (e.g. a telephone number), etc. Here’s my setup; I have a form.php and an error.php.

 form.php